PawarPayal/Research-Paper/README.md

 o Interprete the results

 # Conclusion:
-Present the outcome at a higer level of abstraction.
+o Present the outcome at a higer level of abstraction.

 # References:
 o Professor Kim's lecture note